junnjiee/junnjiee/README.md

-### Hello 👋
+### Hello, I'm junnjiee16 👋
-- 🔭 I’m interested in: Machine Learning and Full-stack Web Development
+- 💬 I’m interested in: Machine Learning and Full-stack Web Development
 - 🌱 I’m currently learning: [NextJS](https://nextjs.org/)
+- 🔭 I’m currently working on: A module review web application!

 <!--
 **junnjiee16/junnjiee16** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.